{{article.title}}

 Green hydrogen costs remain higher than blue.
 But it should begin to decline as manufacture of electrolysers increases.
 Monitoring the evolution of the green hydrogen market is key to identifying additional business opportunities and contributing to decarbonisation in the coming years.

-The digitalisation of distribution networks allows consumers to take a proactive role in the energy system and favours more efficient and sustainable use models.
+The digitalisation of transmission grids allows consumers to take a proactive role in the energy system and promotes more efficient and sustainable use models.